dbmcclain/Lisp-Actors/README.md

        (send (create unwfn))))
    ))
 ```
 UNW-PROT forms a Timed-Service from the service Actor, so that a timeout will be generated if the service fails to send a message to the customer in time.
 Also, we interpose a Continuation Actor between the service and its actual customer.
+The β form represents an unnamed Continuation Actor.
+If/when an answer is sent to the interposed customer, β, then the answer will be forwarded to the original customer, and the unwind function will be called.
+By executing the unwind function as a behavior for an anonymous Actor, we ensure that a failure in that unwind function will not affect the answer delivery to the customer.

 But notice the strong similarity of Actors programming compared to CPS-style coding.
 We have a CUSTOMER Actor in first position of each message, CPS-style has a Continuation closure in first position of every function call.